jacksonyoung4/JacksonThesis/BundleSDF/readme.md

 gdown https://drive.google.com/uc?id=1M-VD35-qdB5Iw-AtbDBCKC7hPolFW9UY
 ```
 ## Working with Custom Data
-Record object using record_for_BundleSDF from RealSense directory.
+Record object using record_for_BundleSDF.py from RealSense directory.
 ### Obtain Masks with XMem
 For BundleSDF, a mask of the object is required for each image frame.
 These can be generated with XMem: https://github.com/hkchengrex/XMem